mendahu/lighthouse-lectures/responsive_design_and_sass/outline.md

 - The convention for naming partials is to prepend the filename with an underscore (eg. `_variables.scss` or `_nav.scss`)
 - Partials can be included into other Sass files using the `@import` syntax
 - When importing, the leading underscore can be omitted from the filename

+- move your font-colors to a variables scss file and import it

 ```scss
 // inside _variables.scss